Mirpur Khas railway station

 Mirpur Khas Junction Railway Station (میرپور خاص ریلوي اسٽیشن) is a junction located in the middle of the Mirpur Khas, Sindh, Pakistan on the Hyderabad - Khokhrapar branch railway line.
 The station is staffed and has a booking office.

 History

 Before 1965, the Hyderabad-Khokhrapar Branch Line was metre gauge and Mirpur Khas railway station was the junction of Mirpur Khas - Nawabshah railway line.
 In 1965 Hyderabad - Mirpur Khas railway section converted to broad gauge and the rail link between Pakistan and India via Khokhrapar and Munabao closed.
 In 2006 the train service between Mirpur Khas and Nawabshah closed.
 In February 2006 Mirpur Khas - Khokhrapar metre gauge railway line converted to broad gauge and railway link between Pakistan and India via Khokhrapar and Munabao was restored again.

 Train routes

-The routes of Hyderabad Mirpur Khas branch line is linked from Karachi as follow : Karachi, Landhi, Dhabeji, Jang Shahi, Jhampir, Kotri,Hyderabad, Tando Jam, Tando Allahyar, Mirpur Khas, Dhoro Naro, Pithoro, Chorr, Khokhrapar.
+The routes of Hyderabad Mirpur Khas branch line are linked from Karachi as follows: Karachi, Landhi, Dhabeji, Jang Shahi, Jhampir, Kotri,Hyderabad, Tando Jam, Tando Allahyar, Mirpur Khas, Dhoro Naro, Pithoro, Chorr, Khokhrapar.